kranzky/insoluble/folly.md

 "Wednesday's jobs list, wheel material - here's yours," I said, handing over the parchment to my fellow worker.
 As we stood in the dimly lit hallway, I couldn't help but feel a shiver run down my spine, the atmosphere of the White Palace ever-present.
 The cold stone walls seemed to whisper secrets as the draft from the windows brushed past us.

 "Thanks," my coworker replied, examining the list with a furrowed brow.
 "Looks like we've got a lot of work ahead of us."
 The weight of our responsibilities within the palace weighed heavily on our shoulders, but we knew we had no choice but to carry on.

-The creaking of doors and the echoing footsteps in the distance filled the air, reminding us that we were not alone in this vast, mysterious place.
-As we went about our tasks, I couldn't shake the feeling that something was watching us, waiting for the perfect moment to strike.

-The unease I felt was palpable, as though the very shadows themselves were reaching out to grab hold of me.
-I tried to push these thoughts away and focus on the tasks at hand, but the White Palace had a way of seeping into your very soul.

-Despite the eerie atmosphere, Wednesday was just another day in the life of a palace worker, filled with the monotony of routine tasks.
-The work was hard, but we all knew that it was necessary to maintain the delicate balance of power within the White Palace's walls.

 As I rushed through the wood-panelled hallway, a burst of laughter followed me.
 The sound hissed like a cold shower on a mourning student during their morning walk.